Find out why you should love to go trick-or-treating as a family, & grab a free printable Halloween take one sign & candy message while you’re at it!

 But back to the trick-or-treaters that come to our doorsteps.
 They deserve a fun greeting, even if we’re not there to give it to them.
 So I pulled together this cute little Halloween sign that you can put up with your candy bowl to say a quick hello-and to remind them to take one candy-while you are out making memories with your kids.

 It’s available to newsletter subscribers on the printables library.
 If you are already a subscriber just go to the latest newsletter to get a current password.
 If you’re not, what are you waiting for?
 New printables are added all the time!
-Click here to sign up, or click on the image above.
+Click here to learn more, or add your information to the form above.

 Now, It’s Your Turn